 Much of its thrust to provide business leadership is directed through a private sector development strategy.

 This strategy is a tool that helps to create an enabling environment for private sector development and growth.

-Its membership comprises of parastatal bodies (semi-autonomous) and private sector entities; for which members BOCCIM hosts annual dinner to encourage networking amongst them.
+Its membership comprises of parastatal bodies (semi-autonomous) and private sector entities; for which members BB hosts annual dinner to encourage networking amongst them.

-Of recent, BOCCIM plays a leading role in the implementation of the Economic Diversification Drive (EDD), a programme that ensures participation of local businesses in the national economy.
+Of recent, BB plays a leading role in the implementation of the Economic Diversification Drive (EDD), a programme that ensures participation of local businesses in the national economy.

 BOCCIM coordinates activities through business councils established in major towns of Gaborone, Lobatse, Kanye, Tsabong, Ghanzi, Molepolole, Mochudi, Mahalapye, Palapye, Serowe, Selibe Phikwe, Francistown, Maun, Kasane and Letlhakane.